-V. Rotations
+V. Learning Experiences

-Organized rotations provide the structure of resident training in specialized areas of ambulatory care pharmacy practice.
+Organized learning experiences provide the structure of resident training in specialized areas of ambulatory care pharmacy practice.

-A. Rotation Expectations
+A. Learning Experience Expectations

-Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant selfevaluation and life-long learning.
+Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and life-long learning.

-Residents are expected to perform independently and demonstrate proficiency in their rotations.
+Residents are expected to perform independently and demonstrate proficiency in their learning experiences.
 The residency preceptor provides guidance and assistance to the resident and ensures that the goals set forth by the resident and the program goals are met.
 The preceptor also provides the resident with frequent evaluation of their progress, including a written evaluation at a minimum at the end of the rotation.